heatednuke/heated/README.md

 # Heated-Nuker
-Hellium, fastest nuker on discord written in py.
+Heated, fastest nuker on discord written in py.
 ## Installation
 For compiled version: